cd-4/nyt-games-py/ReadMe.md

 # NYT Games CLI

+## 📢 Do you want to play the NYT daily games at work?

+## 📢 Do you not want to be seen on your phone at your desk?

 Play the New York Times daily word games from an interactive command-line interface.
 The application downloads the current puzzles when it starts and uses number keys to switch between games.